How to Deal with Noisy Bars and Other Nuisances from Alcohol-licensed Businesses

 Loud Drunks

-If the Problem is Loud Drunks Walking in the Neighborhoods Disturbing the Peace or Committing other Crimes, Do This:
+If the problem is Loud Drunks Walking in the Neighborhoods Disturbing the Peace or Committing other Crimes, Do This:

 1. Contact SDPD Community Relations Officer Jessica Thrift (see box above)